jimasp/behave-vsc/README.md

 # Behave VSC

-This extension allows you to debug and run Python [behave](https://behave.readthedocs.io/) tests using the native Visual Studio Code Test API.
+This extension allows you to debug and run Python [behave](https://behave.readthedocs.io/) BDD tests using the native Visual Studio Code Test API.
-It also provides step navigation, autocompletion, syntax highlighting, autoformatting and snippets.
+It also provides two-way step navigation, Gherkin syntax highlighting, autoformatting, autocompletion, and a few snippets.

 ## Features